South Korea–United Kingdom relations

+South Korea–United Kingdom relations (한영 관계) spans from the 19th century to the present day.
+Although the Republic of Korea gives 18 January 1949 as the date of the establishment of formal relations with the United Kingdom, diplomatic ties through predecessor states go back to the United Kingdom–Korea Treaty of 1883.

+Both countries share common membership of the G20, the International Criminal Court, the OECD, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Double Taxation Convention, the Downing Street Accord, and a Trade Agreement.
+The two countries are negotiating a new Free Trade Agreement.

 History

+Before the 1945

 Three Royal Navy ships briefly occupied Geomun Island in 1885.
 The relationship between the two nations broke off during the period of Japanese colonial rule in Korea between 1910 and 1945.

+World War II and Korean War

 After the Second World War, South Korea established diplomatic ties with the United Kingdom on 18 January 1949.
 The United Kingdom and other British Commonwealth Forces fought alongside South Korea during the Korean War.
 Almost 100,000 British servicemen fought in the Korean war.
 Their most famous involvement was the Battle of the Imjin River, a confrontation with Chinese soldiers.
 600 soldiers of the British Army took on a force of 30,000 Chinese troops crossing the Imjin River in Korea.
 At the end of the battle 10,000 Chinese troops had fallen.
 British losses stood at just 59 and this battle is considered a turning point in the war as it halted the Chinese advance.
 The Gloucester Valley Battle Monument is a memorial for British soldiers killed at Solma-Ri, South Korea.
 1,078 British soldiers died fighting in the Korean war.

+Post War

 There is a British embassy in Seoul and a South Korean embassy in London.
 The UK and South Korea cooperate in world events with other nations such as the United States.
 They have recent military relations and the UK often supports South Korea's view during periods of turbulent North Korea–South Korea relations.
 There were about 17,000 South Koreans living in the United Kingdom in 2011.

+Commercial and trade relationships grew rapidly during the 1970s when Korea started their economical modernisation.
+Barclays invested on HD Hyundai Heavy Industries and some researchers studied abroad in the UK.
+During the Asian Financial Crisis in the late 1990s, Queen Elizabeth II made a state visit to South Korea, which was well received at a time of crisis in the country.
+Today, there are strong economic and diplomatic links between the two countries.